-The purpose of Dan’s visits (and those of his subsequent team) was to understand what was it about the lives of these communities that was so health producing.
+The purpose of Dan’s visits (and those of his subsequent team) was to understand what it was about the lives of these communities was that was so health producing.
 What was it about their lives that helped them thrive well into old age, and well beyond the normal life expectancy of other regions?

 This post is made possible by the fact that the Blue Zones team have created a website that provides a lot of free and useable information.
 I highly recommend it – https://www.bluezones.com/

-Peeps in blue zones however, tend to be engaged in low level but consistent physical activity for most of the day.
+Peeps in Blue Zones, however, tend to be engaged in low level but consistent physical activity for most of the day.
 Whether this is because they lack some of the ‘conveniences’ of modern society that mean everyday tasks (e.g. obtaining and preparing food, gardening) are more physically intensive, or their paid work is more physically intensive (e.g. fisherman, farmer), their lives are set up in a way to encourage constant natural movement.

 Mimicking this can be hard when your primary activity is sedentary (e.g. study), but there are ways.
-I use a standing desk at work, so that my sitting time is reduced.
+I can use a standing desk at work, so that my sitting time is reduced.
 You can also set up small ‘inconveniences’ in your life that require you to move, such as getting off the bus a few stops earlier, or purchasing groceries on an as-needs basis by walking around to the shops.
 Finally, you can develop hobbies that require movement.
 For example, gardening is my favourite past-time.

 Have a purpose

 Having a ‘purpose’ means having a reason for waking up in the morning.
-Peeps in blue zones tend to derive their purpose from their role within their community.
+Peeps in Blue Zones tend to derive their purpose from their role within their community.
 Those who farmed provided the food and sustenance for their peers.
 Those who tended to the home were central in keeping families working well.
 These people hold their roles, often for a lifetime.
 There wasn’t necessarily a lot of choice for them in their roles, but they embrace those roles whole-heartedly.

 But if you’ve tried to develop a sense of purpose in your current life, and struggled, try these reflection exercises by Richard Leider.
 They encourage you to consider purpose from multiple different angles: gifts, deathbed reflections, calculating remaining time, noting where your energy lies, asking others, noticing when you are curious, identifying models and mentors, what do you care about.
 Doing so can help you discover your purpose within the realms of your existing experience.

-Low stress routines
+Low stress routines (downshifting)

-Peeps in blue zones work hard (see ‘move naturally’ above), but they balance this well with stress reducing activities.
+Peeps in Blue Zones work hard (see ‘move naturally’ above), but they balance this well with stress reducing activities.
 They have specific routines in place that reduce stress: remember ancestors, pray, nap, happy hour.

 The ‘routine’ part is the important part.
 They don’t wait until they are stressed, and then implement stress reducing activities.
 Those stress-busting activities are built into their everyday routines.